More customer service problems for Frontier Communications

 Moll called customer service several times.

 Frontier communications says crews have been working since the weekend to restore service.
 For Butera not having a phone is hurting business.
-Along with Moll she’s not to happy with customer service.
+Along with Moll, she’s not too happy with customer service.

 “Yesterday morning they told me it would be fixed by yesterday afternoon,” said Butera.
 Last night they said by today.
 Today they said maybe tonight or tomorrow.”